wyleyr/hankel1867tr/03-I-Exposition.md

 </p>
 <p lang="en" id="p.7n1">\*)
-The names most appropriate for signifying these two classes of ideal and real numbers unfortunately already have a determined and narrower meaning.
+The names most appropriate for signifying these two classes of ideal and real numbers unfortunately already have a definite and narrower meaning.
 </p>
 </aside>